 The funny thing about writing a blog, is that I never know how popular my recipes will be.
 Often, I think I have a real zinger and no one really seems to appreciate it on the same level as I do.
-Then I post something rather simple and everyone goes nuts about it.
+Then I post something rather simple like The Life Changing Crackers or bread and everyone goes nuts about it.
 Curious.

-You can imagine then, that when I posted The Life Changing Loaf of Bread, how incredibly shocked I was at the response.
+You can imagine then how incredibly shocked I was at the response to the LCLOB (as the Life Changing Loaf is lovingly called).
 Although I was pretty confident that I had a winning recipe, I never expected the explosive reaction that it got.
 After checking up on it today, the post has over 1,200 comments.
 WHAT?!
 That is insane.
 And thank you.
 I’m so glad it changed your life too.

 In the spirit of recipes that shake up our routine, I thought I would introduce you to the very same one all over again.
 That’s right.
 The same recipe with a new method to make the most life-changing crackers you have ever tasted.

 The story goes like this: it was the night before a long trip, and I knew that I needed to make some food to take with me on the journey.
 I didn’t have a lot on hand, nor did I have a lot of time.
 Searching through the cupboards I realized I had almost everything to make The Life Changing Loaf of Bread, but because I was traveling with it, I wanted it to be a little more transportation-friendly (nothing like biting into an entire loaf of bread on an airplane to make you look like a total kook).
 A light bulb moment: what if I made the dough and just flattened it out like a cracker?
 It was just crazy enough to work!
 Crispy, crunchy, flaky, seedy, and so tasty, this crispbread that is my new go-to for every meal of the day, and snacking in between.